 A picture is worth a thousand words.
 Please visit our gallery of squibbing photographs to get a feel for the event.

-For a glimpse of the full atmosphere of the event, the next best thing to being there is to visit our videos of squibbing by clicking on the years below:
+See our videos below for a glimpse of the full atmosphere of the event, the next best thing to being there.